bigyambat/GWENA2GeneOntology/README.md

 # GWENA2GeneOntology

-**GWENA2GeneOntology** is a Python-based pipeline for integrating GWENA enrichment results with functional analysis tools—**Metascape** and **GoFigure!**.
+**GWENA2GeneOntology** is a Python-based pipeline for integrating Gene Co-Expression Network Analysis (GWENA) enrichment results with functional analysis tools—**Metascape** and **GoFigure!**.
 It streamlines module-wise GO term analysis, automating the generation of input files, Metascape enrichment, and GO term visualization.

 ---